 Partnerships are automatically allowed an extension of up to five months to file a return without filing an extension form.
-This is an extension of time to file the return - NOT an extension of time to pay taxes.
+This NOT an extension of time to pay taxes - it is only an extension of time to file your return.
 To avoid penalty, the prepayment requirements must be met on or before the original return due date and the return must be filed within the five-month extension period.